ucarion/aws-secret-env/README.md

 # aws-secret-env

-`aws-secret-env` is a CLI tool that helps you inject secrets from [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) into the environment variable of a program.
+`aws-secret-env` is a CLI tool that helps you inject secrets from [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) into the environment variables of a program.
 It also helps you create, view, add, and remove secrets in Secrets Manager.